filecoin-project/venus/CODEWALK.md

 The [`plumbing`](https://github.com/filecoin-project/go-filecoin/tree/master/plumbing) &
 [`porcelain`](https://github.com/filecoin-project/go-filecoin/tree/master/porcelain) packages are
-the new API for most non-protocol commands; this pattern has completely replaced the old top-level `api` package and its implementation in `Node`.
+the API for most non-protocol commands.

 __Plumbing__ is the set of public apis required to implement all user-, tool-, and some protocol-level features.
 Plumbing implementations depend on the core services they need, but not on the `Node`.